vifon/ledger-web/README.md

 - There is only a limited support for modifying the ledger file other than appending new entries.
 It's possible to modify or revert the very last added entry but that's it.
-- The register view won't show any included files' contents, it only reads the main file.
+- The journal view won't show any included files' contents, it only reads the main file.
 The other views are free from this limitation.

 ### Known Bugs

-- The register view works correctly only if the Ledger journal uses the YYYY-MM-DD date format.
+- The journal view works correctly only if the Ledger journal uses the YYYY-MM-DD date format.

 ## Screenshots